LoaderB0T/ng-dynamic-mf/README.md

 Afterwards you can tell ng-dynamic-mf to load the styles by adding ```"hasGlobalStyles": true``` to this modules config in the `modules.json` file.

+Note: Don't forget to disable output hashing in the `angular.json` file or make sure to rename the file after it gets created.
+(File name has to be `global-styles.css` in the root of the module, next to the entry point file).

 ## Contributing 🧑🏻‍💻

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.